 Costs of the disease comes from several different sources including: 1) Premature culling of clinical or infected animals.
 2) Increased veterinary costs.
 3) Increased replacement costs.
 4) Increased susceptibility to other diseases and possible breeding problems.
 5)increase in overall cull rate.
 6) Decreased milk production in infected but normal looking animals.
 7) Decreased slaughter value of 20-30%.
 8) Decreased pool of available replacements, there by limiting genetic pool.
 9) loss of marketing animals for sale.
 10) Loss of investment in young stock that have been infected or exposed since birth.

 Submitting samples for Johne's testing is easy.
-Just mail or drop-off 2 mL of blood, 1 mL of serum, or 1 mL of milk to us along with your submission form and payment.
+Just mail or drop-off 2 mL of blood or 1 mL of serum to us along with your submission form and payment.
 Please collect blood in red or tiger (grey and red) topped blood collection tubes.
 Check out our store; for the proper collection supplies.

 The PARACHEK Johne's test is ran every Thursday with results reporting Friday.
 Please download the submission form if you are interested in fast, accurate Johne's testing.
 The price is just $5.00 per sample.